Angiogram (cardiac catheterisation)

 These effects should disappear on their own after a few days.
 If they continue or get worse, contact the hospital where you had the angiogram.

-Generally, having an angiogram in your wrist will cause fewer side-effects than having the test through your groin.
+Generally, having an angiogram catheter in your wrist will cause fewer side-effects than having the test through your groin.
 Sometimes though, having the procedure through your groin will be the best option.

 You may also get some side-effects during the procedure.
-These may include the following.
+These include the following.

 - Mild chest pains or a fluttery heartbeat.
 This is quite common and usually goes away quickly on its own.
-But if necessary, your doctor will be able to treat it straightaway.
+But, if necessary, your doctor will be able to treat it straightaway.

 - The dye may cause a warm flushing sensation in your body.
 It may make you cough or feel sick.
-These symptoms are usually mild and disappear quickly, but tell your nurse or doctor straightaway if you notice them.
+These symptoms are usually mild and disappear quickly but tell your nurse or doctor straightaway if you notice them.

 Complications of angiogram

 - Kidney problems.
 Sometimes, the dye can cause kidney problems, especially if your kidneys already don’t work very well or you have other medical conditions.
-Your doctor will ask you about your medical history, and if necessary, can take measures to reduce your risk.
+Your doctor will ask you about your medical history and, if necessary, can take measures to reduce your risk.

 Angina